KohaILS/koha-manual-zh-cn/source/administration.rst

 -  Enter the 'Fine charging interval' in the unit you set (ex. charge fines every 1 day, or every 2 hours).
-The :ref:`finesCalendar` system preference controls wether the days the library is closed will be taken into account or not.
+The :ref:`finesCalendar` system preference controls whether the days the library is closed will be taken into account or not.

 -  'When to charge' is most handy in libraries that have a fine charging